PacktPublishing/Vue.js-3.0-Cookbook/chapter-05/5.2/README.md

-# 5.1 - Creating a wrapper for the Fetch API as an HTTP client
+# 5.2 - Creating a random cat image or GIF component

 ## Project setup
 ```